sanjeeva6268/EC2-Cost-Optimization-with-Serverless-functions/README.md

 Solution for this kind of scenarios is to use serverless capabilities in cloud to automatically maintain resources effectively that are being deployed.

 Steps involved are :

-Create cloud watch  alaram that can track the usage of EC2 cpu Create a lambda function that gets triggred to stop the EC2 instance with low CPU utilization.
+1.Create cloud watch  alaram that can track the usage of EC2 cpu.
+2.Create a lambda function that gets triggred to stop the EC2 instance with low CPU utilization.